This post may contain affiliate links. See my affiliate disclosure policy.

 • Place the squash halves on the baking sheet and sprinkle with olive oil, salt and pepper.
 Flip them cut side down and bake for 40โ€“45 minutes.

 • When squash is done, carefully remove from oven and scrape the inside of the squash with a fork to create "strands".
-Use a fork to scrape the squash strands away from the shell and into 2 bowls.
+Scrape the squash strands away from the shell and into 2 bowls.

 • Top with any or all of the toppings listed above and serve immediately.